 When people are strangers and not clearly on one side or the other he finds ways to assert dominance over them.
 “Grab them by the pussy” is closer to Trump’s bizarre handshake yank than it is to sex…as is actual sex.
 People must be violated and knocked off balance in obvious and subtle ways until they appear to accept his mastery (by not complaining) or disappear into the outer darkness of evil ones: “The Haters”.

 The externalized portrait of Dorian Trump, the ugliness that must be squashed or transformed into SELF is any remaining objection, in any form, to his dominance.
 The structure of the United States government, its constitution, and agencies of self-protection are on the hit list because they resist rule by the one single real living person on earth.
 The haters are under the illusion that they are real too, the enemy is any “not-self” asserting equal humanity with Trump.
 We are now acting out on a global scale, one man’s unimaginably shallow madness, and obsessions.
 Worse yet, his fragile, incomplete self is vicious when attacked.
 If he is sufficiently backed into a corner and pulled down there is potentially no limit to what he would attempt.
 He is unaware of anything more important than maintaining both his absurd lie of goodness and his agency to have whatever he wants.
-When someone sees Dorian Gray’s portrait, ugly to the point of horror, and tries to tell the world the truth, Dorian kills him to preserve the lie.
+In the original story, when someone sees Dorian Gray’s portrait, now grown ugly to the point of horror, and tries to tell the world the truth, Dorian kills him to preserve the lie.
 Trump will do the same, and if the shocked witness is the United States of America, so be it.